 Dr. Denmark-Wesner’s journey began with a prestigious education that included numerous degrees.
 She earned a Bachelor of Arts in history and psychology, a Master of Arts, and a PhD from the University of Pennsylvania in 1952, 1954, and 1958, respectively.
 Further, she received a doctor of humane letters from the Massachusetts School of Professional Psychology in 1985, Cedar Crest College in 1988, and Alleghany College in 1998.
 In 1995, Dr. Denmark-Wesner obtained a doctor of psychology from the Illinois School of Professional Psychology at Argosy University.

 During her career, Dr. Denmark-Wesner held several positions at the City University in New York between 1959 and 1990, including professor of psychology, doctoral faculty in psychology, instructor to professor, and lecturer in psychology.
-She has been adjunct professor at the City University since 1990 and Robert Scott Pace distinguished professor of psychology at Pace University in New York City since 1988.
+She has been adjunct professor at the City University since 1990 and Robert Scott Pace distinguished research professor of psychology at Pace University in New York City since 1988.

 Enhancing her professional standing, Dr. Denmark-Wesner is a member of a variety of associations and organizations, such as the U.S. Office of Education, the Research Foundation of the State of New York, New York Community Trust, the National Science Foundation, and the Ford Foundation.
 She also maintains affiliation with the National Endowment for Humanities, National Institute Mental Health, Muskowini Fund, and Pace University.
 In July 2017, she was an organizer and lecturer at the International Council of Psychologists in New York.